LeonGuertler/SuperTinyLanguageModels/README.md

 # Work in Progress
 ## TODO
-- change the generators to accept custom default values on initialization
 - update the remaining evals
-- add the teacher perplexity to the text based evals (maybe average teacher perplexity)
 - update the base-trainer

+- for model generators in evals, make sure they have a proper interface
+- change the generators to accept custom default values on initialization

+- add text generation evaluator

 - double-check byte-level metric calculations
 - fix the huggingface model loading!
 Maybe seperate this from the main code or something

-- fix free form evals
+- add ffn methods
+- add attention methods
+- add optimizers

 - add idea list to readme
 - add tutorial to read-me (maybe the global dynamic tokenization)

 - fix the loading for classification datasets (PRM800K)
+- simplify the prepare structure a bit

 # Super Tiny Language Models